ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 For InSAR applications, processing is generally performed on the co-pol (VV or HH) data and not on the cross-pol (VH or HV) data.
 Also, each image used in an InSAR pair is required to be the same polarization - two HH images of the same area could form a valid pair, while a single HH with a single VV of the same area would not.

 ### Baselines
+#### Perpendicular Baseline
+The term *baseline* refers to the physical distance between the two vantage points from which images used as an InSAR pair are acquired.
+The baseline is decomposed into a normal and a perpendicular component as shown in Figure 2.

+To monitor surface deformation, the perpendicular baseline for the two acquisitions should be very small in order to maximize the coherence of the phase measurements.

+In order to determine topography, two slightly different vantage points are required.
+Sensitivity to topography depends on the perpendicular baseline, the sensor wavelength, the distance between the satellite and the ground, and the sensor look angle as given in equation 1.
+The parameters are diagrammed in Figure 3.

 ![Figure 2](../images/baseline.png "Geometry of InSAR Baselines.")